Graylands Hospital

 Graylands Hospital is Western Australia's largest mental health inpatient facility, and the only public stand-alone psychiatric teaching hospital.
 It is located on a 10 ha site in Mount Claremont, in a suburb formerly known as Graylands, after which the hospital was named.
+The suburb was named after Maria Gray, who inherited the land from her brother-in-law James Harding before 1896.
 The hospital has 178 beds, including 30 beds in the Frankland Centre, and 320 nurses on staff.

 History

 The area around the hospital, and some of its buildings, are registered by the state's Heritage Council.
-Earlier names for the site include "Claremont Hospital for the Insane" and "Swanbourne Hospital".
+Earlier names for the site include Claremont Hospital for the Insane and Swanbourne Hospital.

 In 1909, plans were drawn up for a new "quiet and chronic" block to relieve overcrowding in the male wards at the Claremont hospital.
 Plans were prepared by the Public Works Department under the direction of then Principal Architect Hillson Beasley, and Acting Principal Architect William Hardwick.
 X Block, as it was known then (now Fortescue House), was constructed at the site that eventually became Graylands Hospital.